 For the base year 1990, the level key category analysis is given in Table 1-4 below.
-There are eight level key categories.
-The only change compared to the previous submission is that 3B Manure management (CH4) is a new key category.
+There are seven level key categories.
+The following change has occurred in the KCA compared to the previous submission:

+- 3B Manure management, CH4 is not a key category anymore (excl.
+LULUCF)